broeneatsdinner/setpftseta/docs/project_proposal.md

 ## Future Potential Enhancements

-While this project is scoped for completion in a condensed two-week timeframe, future iterations could expand into more offensive security tooling.
-This includes the integration of:
+While this project is scoped for completion in a condensed two-week timeframe, future iterations could expand into more offensive security tooling and active adversary simulation.
+These include:

+- **Reverse Shell Payload Deployment** to redirect scammers to a hardened, isolated system and simulate real-world post-exploitation scenarios
+- **BeEF (Browser Exploitation Framework)** for hooking scammer browsers during controlled bait engagement
 - **Burp Suite** for analyzing phishing infrastructure and reverse-engineering scam payloads
-- **BeEF (Browser Exploitation Framework)** for hooking scammer browsers during controlled bait engagement

-These capabilities are discussed for future use only and will not be implemented in this project’s timeline.
+These capabilities are discussed for future exploration only and will not be implemented within the current timeline.
 No active offensive tooling will be deployed in this engagement.
+However, the long-term vision includes safely emulating adversary engagement techniques that mirror advanced red team operations in controlled environments.

 ---